-There is nothing quite like being declined for life insurance or even highly rated when you expected smooth sailing to great rates.
-Since I make a living turning declined life insurance applications into approved life insurance policies I can tell you that the people I help felt gut punched when their previous agent called to tell them they were not going to get life insurance.
-It’s not just a personal affront to the proposed insured, but a door slamming shut on their desire to do something, something really important, to protect their family’s future.
+There is nothing quite like being declined for life insurance or even being highly rated when you expected smooth sailing to great rates.
+Since I make a living turning declined life insurance applications into approved life insurance policies, I can tell you that the people I help felt gut punched when their previous agent called to tell them they were not going to get life insurance.
+It’s not just a personal affront to the proposed insured, but a door slamming shut on their desire to do something, something really important – to protect their family’s future.

 So how do we keep from blowing it and asking a customer to eat the mistake?
-There is no question that I occasionally biff it and end up with a decline or an approval that was unexpected and just doesn’t fit, but I have no qualms, especially once we know what happened, to shop it again with any new facts that have come to light.
-Once we find the company that is going to make it right we have no issue with running a second application, a process that goes rather quickly because we already have the exam and labs and medical records.
+There is no question that I occasionally biff it and end up with a client who is declined, or an approval was given that wasn’t expected and just doesn’t fit.
+I have no qualms, especially once we know what happened, to shop it again with any new facts that have come to light.
+Once we find the company that is going to make it right, we have no issue with running a second application, a process that goes rather quickly because we already have the exam and labs and medical records.
 We are very successful at turning declines into approvals and high approvals in to lower cost approvals.

-Bottom line.
-Being wrongly declined or highly rated is not the exception, but an all to common occurrence.
+Being wrongly declined for life insurance, or highly rated is not the exception, but an all to common occurrence.
 What is the exception is an agent or agency that will go the extra mile and make sure you don’t pay a dime more than you should.
 If you have questions or would like to discuss your situation please email or call me directly.
 My name is Ed Hinerman.
 Let’s talk.